Cookie: The Anthropological Mixtape: Tracks 1–6

-"Hot Night", which Blender classified as a "protest rap song", features a rap verse by Kweli, as well sampling civil rights activist Angela Davis's 1997 The Prison-Industrial Complex speech and the recording "La Fama", by Puerto Rican salsa singer Héctor Lavoe.
-The song's concept centers on a hot summer night during which friends discuss revolutionary politics, opening with Davis discussing her membership in the Communist Party, and closing with her commenting on the United States' welfare state and poverty.
+"Hot Night", which Blender classified as a "protest rap song", features a rap verse by Kweli, as well samples of civil rights activist Angela Davis's 1997 The Prison-Industrial Complex speech and Puerto Rican salsa singer Héctor Lavoe's song "La Fama".
+The early work of A Tribe Called Quest inspired the song.
+Its concept centers on a hot summer night during which friends discuss revolutionary politics.
+The song opens with Davis discussing her membership in the Communist Party and closes with her comments on the United States' welfare state and poverty.
 Its chorus includes the lines "it's a hot night/let’s talk about the sign o' the times/politics in the fight of a revolutionary soul singer", with the second line being interpreted as a Prince reference.
-In an interview with The Michigan Daily, she elaborated that for her, the term "revolutionary" means "revolving", and pointing to Aretha Franklin and Roberta Flack as other such singers.
-Ndegeocello also criticizes materialism in hip-hop culture and discusses the power of lyrics as a revolutionary tool.
+In an interview with The Michigan Daily, she elaborated that in the context of the song, "revolutionary" means "revolving", pointing to Aretha Franklin and Roberta Flack as examples.
+Ndegeocello also criticizes materialism in hip-hop culture and discusses the revolutionary power of lyrics.
 During the bridge, Ndegeocello repeats that "it's a shame the way that we all run around blind to the facts" atop a bass that simulates the sound of a time bomb explosion.
-She reported drawing inspiration from the early work of A Tribe Called Quest for the song.

-The songs "Priorities 1-6", "Pocketbook", and "Berry Farms" discuss same-sex attraction.
-"Priorities 1-6" was described by Vibe music critic Ayana Byrd as "a love song devoid of ego."
+The songs "Priorities 1–6", "Pocketbook", and "Berry Farms" discuss same-sex attraction.
+"Priorities 1–6" was described by Vibe music critic Ayana Byrd as "a love song devoid of ego."
 Its chorus consists of the lyrics "I just wanna talk and get to know you/Before I touch you and learn to love you."
 Ndegeocello's titular priorities consist of "gaudy jewelry; sneakers made for $1.08 but bought for $150; wasted weed, wasted high; the belief we are legendary underworld figures being chased; sex like in the movies; and a mate to pay bills, bills, and automobills."
-The song criticizes materialism and was interpreted as partly a response to the Destiny's Child hit "Bills, Bills, Bills" (1999).
-In "Pocketbook", Ndegeocello expresses her desire for a woman, observing her appearance and movement in a tone more typical of male rappers.
-"Berry Farms", which Lewis called "the most explicitly homoerotic track" on the album, is directed to a woman who flirts with Ndegeocello, and has been described as a sequel to "Pocketbook".
+The song criticizes materialism and was interpreted as a response to Destiny's Child's 1999 single "Bills, Bills, Bills".
+In "Pocketbook", Ndegeocello expresses her desire for a woman, observing her appearance and movement in a tone typical of male rappers.
+"Berry Farms" (sometimes spelled "Barry Farms"), a G-funk-influenced go-go song which Lewis called "the most explicitly homoerotic track" on the album, is directed to a straight-presenting woman who sexually experiments with Ndegeocello.
+It has been interpreted as a sequel to "Pocketbook".
 Ndegeocello asks "Can you love me without shame?" and speculates that her girlfriend keeps their relationship private because she fears scorn and enjoys "the material things" her boyfriend buys her.
-The title has been interpreted as a reference to the word "bush", as berries grow on bushes.
-"Trust", a ballad, features former Soul II Soul vocalist Caron Wheeler, and centers on a piano and bass composition, with a brief interlude of "lushly orchestrated jazz".
+The title has been interpreted both as a reference to the slang "bush" (as berries grow on bushes) and as a nod to the name of an Anacostia, District of Columbia, public housing project.
+The piano and bass-centered ballad "Trust" features former Soul II Soul vocalist Caron Wheeler, with a brief interlude of "lushly orchestrated jazz".
 Writing for Billboard, Michael Paoletta compared the song to Prince's "Do Me, Baby".